 To schedule a free consultation with our slip and fall lawyers of Legal Care New Jersey, call us at (732) 838-9769.

 Duty of Property Owners in Slip and Fall Cases in New Jersey

-In order to recover in a slip and fall lawsuit, the plaintiff must prove not only that the property owner owed them a duty of care, but that the property owner breached that duty.
+To recover in a slip and fall lawsuit, the plaintiff must prove that the property owner owed them a duty of care and that the property owner breached that duty.
 In other words, the property owner must have failed to live up to their standard of care.
 The standard in a particular situation will be determined by comparing the defendant’s actions or inactions to what a reasonably prudent person in a similar situation would have done.

-As an example, suppose that John slipped on a patch of ice in a parking lot on his way into a grocery store and fractured his arm.
-If the grocery store owns the parking lot and did not contract with a snow removal company to handle the icy conditions, the grocery store would be liable.
-If the grocery store hired a snow removal company to deal with the issue and the snow removal company failed to clear the ice or clearly notify customers of the ice, the snow removal company would inherit the liability.
-If the parking lot is owned by a property management company instead of the grocery store (a common situation in shared retail parking lots), the property management company would be liable.
+For example, suppose that John slipped on a patch of ice in a parking lot on his way into a grocery store and fractured his arm.
+If the grocery store owned the parking lot and did not contract with a snow removal company to handle the icy conditions, the grocery store would be liable.
+If the grocery store hired a snow removal company to deal with the issue and the snow removal company failed to clear the ice or notify customers of the ice, the snow removal company would inherit the liability.
+If a property management company owns the parking lot instead of the grocery store (a common situation in shared retail parking lots), the property management company would be liable.

-These situations can become complicated when there are a number of liable parties involved.
-It is always helpful to consult with a New Jersey slip and fall attorney to determine which parties the liability may reach for your slip and fall injuries.
+These situations can become complicated when several liable parties are involved.
+It is always helpful to consult with a slip and fall attorney to determine which parties the liability may reach for your slip and fall injuries.